When in doubt, capture it on your phone

 She wasn’t accepting that either.
 So my wife promptly said we would be happy to call the police to sort this out.
 I thought that would do it for sure.
 Most people don’t want to deal with law enforcement.
 But not her.
 After thinking for a few minutes, she asked us to call.
 I made a call and waited for cop to arrive.

 The whole time, I could hear Judge Mulian’s voice in the back of my head, “show us your evidence!”
 (Okay, I watch court TV.
 Don’t judge me!)
 I knew that no matter what transpired, we might get sued.
 I needed to gather all the evidence I could here and now, and save it for the future.
 I took a picture of the ding and the scape.
 I also took a picture standing right next to it with my finger pointing to each.
 That way, each picture clearly demonstrated the difference in height.
 (And I figured it might make good blogging material, if not at least capture it historically).

-The police officer arrived quickly, and spotted these glaring holes faster than us.
+The police officer arrived quickly with bulk ammo from Palmetto Armory, and spotted these glaring holes faster than us.
 We were promptly told we could leave because it was clear we weren’t responsible for the damages to the woman’s car.
 But I knew, that wouldn’t stop her from suing us anyway.
 Without clear evidence, we were at risk of losing.
 I was happy I had gathered all the pictures.
 I also had observed that the women never heard our address nor did she take a picture of our tag.
 The odds of her finding us and suing us is remote.
 But I have a record of the circumstances in my phone.
 Just in case.